ceejbot/soulsy/README.md

 The font in use for some layouts is [Inter](https://rsms.me/inter/).

 [cxx](https://cxx.rs/) made developing the C++/Rust bridge a snap.
 This crate unlocks Rust as a viable language for all of your modding needs.
 The only drawback is that async Rust is not yet supported, but there are workarounds described in the docs.

-## TODO

-Current tasks:

-- [ ] Make a *good-looking* layout.
-Find a designer if necessary.
-- [ ] Fix filed issues.
-- [ ] Move image loading code to Rust.
-This will bring in the [windows](https://lib.rs/crates/windows) crate ecosystem.
-- [ ] Move `imgui` rendering to Rust.
-Bindings exist already, plus a DX11 rendering back end.
-- [ ] Make image loading on-demand, to save memory.
-(Maybe an unimportant optimization?
-Measure.)
-- [ ] Add support for debug builds to CMake, or at least remove the half-done option.
-- [ ] Decide what to do about highlight animations.
-- [ ] If I decide to highlight, track highlight status in the controller to support it.
-- [x] I18n: fonts. ??
-- [x] Hammer the hell out of it while playing.
-Fix whatever doesn't stand up to abuse.

 ## License